abdelmohaimengalal/Health-Checks/README.md

 Script that check the health of ny computer
 "try using fetch"
-This Repo Will Be Public With Lot Of Fancy Checks
+This Repo Will Be Public With Lot Of Fancy Checks we add a git.txt file for most comman git command